-Class teachers: Mrs Dale and Mrs Smith
+Class teachers: Mrs Dale and Mrs Blair

-Teaching Partners: Mrs Phillips (AM) and Mrs Sheppard
+Teaching Partners: Mrs Phillips (am) and Mrs Sheppard (pm)

-|9:10-9:40||Early Morning Work||Early Morning Work||Early Morning Work||Early Morning Work||Early Morning Work|
+|9:10-9:40||Early Morning Work||Early Morning Work||Early Morning Work||Early Morning Work||Outdoor Games|

-|10:50-11:35||Literacy||Letters and Sounds||Letters and Sounds||Letters and Sounds||Voice Tuition|
+|10:50-11:35||Literacy||Letters and Sounds||Letters and Sounds||Letters and Sounds||Letters and Sounds|

 |Singing Worship||Whole School|

-Our Topic for Term 2: Percy the Park Keeper
+Our Topic for Term 5: Growing

 Early Morning Work

 Our early morning work consists of guided group reading, individual reading and independent activities, for example, use of the role play area, reading corner, outside area and laptops.
 The guided group reading is led by Mrs Phillips.
 This involves sharing a book using multiple copies of the same text and discussing the features of the book, punctuation, and story.
 The children share their own relevant experiences as well as applying phonic knowledge to read the words.
-This is also the time where individual children read to Mrs Dale, Mrs Smith and parent helpers.
+This is also the time where individual children read to Mrs Dale, Mrs Blair and parent helpers.

-- Fact writing
+- Exploring non-fiction writing

 Letters and Sounds

-- Teen numbers and grouping tens
+- Halving numbers and sharing

 Understanding the World